shivannis/xandr-docs-public/xandr-docs/articles/monetize/opt-out-of-gambling-ads.md

 ---
 title: Opt Out of Gambling Ads
-description: The article guides on blocking gambling ads on publishers' inventory where not permitted, mentioning Xandr's allowance in countries where such advertising is legal. ms.date: 10/28/2023
+description: The article guides on blocking gambling ads on publishers' inventory where not permitted, mentioning all the allowance in countries where such advertising is legal. ms.date: 10/28/2023
 ---